Miracle of Calanda: Alternative explanations

-Author Brian Dunning proposes his own version of what might have happened, though he admits "We can't say that the Miracle of Calanda is not genuine, and we can't prove that Miguel Juan Pellicer's leg was not miraculously restored."
-He claims that "there is no documentation or witness accounts confirming his leg was ever gone."
+Author Brian Dunning proposes his own version of what might have happened, though he admits: "We can't say that the Miracle of Calanda is not genuine, and we can't prove that Miguel Juan Pellicer's leg was not miraculously restored.
+But we can say the evidence we have falls short, and is perfectly consistent with no miracle having taken place.”
+He also claims that "there is no documentation or witness accounts confirming his leg was ever gone."
 He presents an alternative explanation in which Pellicer's leg did not develop gangrene during the five days at the hospital at Valencia.
 Instead, he spent the next 50 days convalescing, during which he was unable to work, and so turned to begging, and discovered that having a broken leg was a boon.
 After his leg had mended, Dunning proposes Pellicer decided that if a broken leg helped, a missing leg would be better.
 Traveling to Zaragoza, he bound his right foreleg up behind his thigh and for two years played the part of an amputee beggar.
 Later, back at his parents home in Calanda, forced to sleep in a different bed, his ruse was discovered, and the story of the miracle was a way to save face.
 Dunning asserts "that no evidence exists that his leg was ever amputated — or that he was even treated at all — at the hospital in Zaragoza other than his own word.
 He named three doctors there, but for some reason there is no record of their having been interviewed by either the delegation or the trial."

 However, according to the transcription of the canonical process, two surgeons involved, Juan de Estanga and Diego Millaruelo, were indeed interviewed, as well as the assistant surgeon Juan Lorenzo Garcia and the hospital's priest overseer Pascual del Cacho.
 All said, under oath, that the leg of Miguel Pellicer was really amputated.